How To Use Nutrition As A Coping Strategy For Stress Relief

 Eating too much of them can only make matters worse, leading to further cravings and an even bigger problem.
 The key is mindful snacking.
 Before reaching for a snack, take some time to ask yourself why you feel the need to eat something at that moment.
 Is it out of hunger?
 Or is it because you’re looking for comfort?

-If it’s the latter then try engaging in another activity such as listening to music, reading a book, or taking a short walk.
-If your craving persists then opt for healthier options such as fruits and vegetables instead of processed snacks like chips or cookies.
+If it’s the latter, try engaging in another activity, such as listening to music, reading a book, or taking a short walk.
+If your craving persists, opt for healthier options such as fruits and vegetables instead of processed snacks like chips or cookies.

 Practicing Mindful Eating

-Mindful snacking involves taking time out of your day to appreciate the snack you are about to eat; this can be done by acknowledging the flavor, texture, and aroma of the snack before indulging.
+Mindful snacking involves taking time out of your day to appreciate the snack you are about to eat; this can be done by acknowledging the snack’s flavor, texture, and aroma before indulging.
 This helps to create an opportunity for a more mindful experience with food that can help reduce stress.

 Incorporating Stress-Relieving Activities